Sunak set to discuss visas with India as ‘son in law’ PM arrives at G20

 The PM said it was “special” to be visiting India again – a country which he revealed refers to him as its “son-in-law” as he arrived in New Delhi for the weekend’s G20 summit.

-Mr Sunak and his Indian counterpart Narendra Modi are likely to talk about a free trade agreement (FTA) – though No 10 is downplaying the prospect of a deal soon.
+Mr Sunak and his Indian counterpart Narendra Modi are likely to talk about a free trade agreement (FTA) – though No 10 is downplaying the prospect of a deal anytime soon.

 The PM is refusing to offer more work and student visas in order to hasten the post-Brexit deal – but the issue of corporate visas is on the table, No 10 indicated.